chumusyt-cmyk/Project1/README.md

 # Project1

 Hello everyone.
 This is my first project on python.
 This is simple version of video downloader that have been written by PyQt5 and yt_dlp.
 I will be really appreciate if you like this app:) (cuz i am so bad at scripting ik)
+This app supports Youtubue, TikTok, Vk, Twitter, BBC, Instagram, Vimeo, Soundcloud, Mixedcloud, Bandcamp and Reddit platforms.

 # Important:
 - Must be installed all used modules (PyQt5; yt_dlp; os; sys)
 - There are 2 sound and gif.
 They must be in the same folder where the script is or it just doesn't work.
-If you want to change it then make sure that you wrote corecly path and name of file (Lines: 197; 293; 298; 311; 329)
+If you want to change it then make sure that you wrote corecly path and name of file (Lines: 223; 319; 324; 339; 357)
 - Installed and setted up ffmpeg format (For yt_dlp)

 # You can: